 Also see our article about getting beaten up for not paying a bar tab in Nevada.

-1.1.
-Negligence by Las Vegas nightclub employees
+Negligence by employees

+The most common cause of Las Vegas nightclub injuries is employee negligence.
 Under Nevada’s respondeat superior doctrine (also known as vicarious employer liability) a nightclub is liable for injuries caused by employee negligence when:

 - The injury was a normal risk of the employer’s business.2